Skip to main content

 Ballspielwiese im Volkspark Rehberge © wikimedia, Foto: Fridolin Freudenfett (CCBY-SA4-0)

 You can jog through the Volkspark Rehberge in a particularly undisturbed way.
 An enchanted landscape of forests, meadows, hills and lakes awaits you here.
-On a total distance of 25 kilometres, there is a suitable route for every level.
+Over a total distance of 25 kilometres, there is a suitable route for every level.
 You will find the challenge directly at the open-air museum, where the path climbs slightly.

-Tip 10: Royal jogging - Running at the park of Schloss Charlottenburg
+Tip 10: Royal jogging

 The Schlosspark in Charlottenburg